 Facility is a designated Major.
-Facility continuously or routinely exceeds its design flow.
-Facility that exceeds its design population equivalent (PE) for BOD 5 whether or not its design flow is being exceeded Facility (whether primarily domestic or industrial) that alters its production process throughout the year.
-Facility handles large quantities of toxic substances, or substances that are toxic in large amounts.
-Facility has Water Quality-based Effluent Limitations for toxic substances (other than NH 3) \geq I Facility is a municipality with a Design Flow ≥ 22,500 gpd.
-Other - please justify.
+1 4011109 aconginated 1.149011

-✓ At this time, the permittee is not required to conduct WET test for this facility.
-The previous permit included the removal of Acute WET testing as this facility has passed previous WET tests and numeric limitations were established for anticipated pollutants.
+- Facility continuously or routinely exceeds its design flow. - Facility that exceeds its design population equivalent (PE) for BOD5 whether or not its design flow is being exceeded. - Facility (whether primarily domestic or industrial) that alters its production process throughout the year. - Facility handles large quantities of toxic substances, or substances that are toxic in large amounts. - Facility has Water Quality-based Effluent Limitations for toxic substances (other than NH3) - Facility is a municipality with a Design Flow $\geq$ 22,500 gpd. - Other please justify. - ✓ At this time, the permittee is not required to conduct WET test for this facility.
+The previous permit removed the Acute WET test requirements for this facility as the facility has passed previous tests.
 This permit retains that decision.
+The permit writer conducted a reasonable potential determination for all anticipated pollutants and established numeric effluent limitations were reasonable potential exists.